desihub/qlf/README.md

 $ sudo -u postgres createuser -d -R –P develdba

+Now we create the code database:

 $ sudo -u postgres createdb -O develdba qa

+The permissions of the user develdba to access the qa database must be set with the following commands:

 $ sudo -u postgres psql

-Run the query on the psql console:
+Then run the query on the psql console:

 postgres=# GRANT ALL PRIVILEGES ON DATABASE qa TO develdba;

-Go to the folder where the project will be cloned (here we assume ~/):
+Go to the folder where the project will be cloned (here we assume the user's home directory, i.e.: ~/):

 $ cd ~/